 Using An Audio Interface

-An audio interface transmits sound to your computer from a device (such as a guitar, bass, or microphone).
 The sound is converted into a digital format that the computer can understand and use.

 You can connect external monitors using it.
 A group of inputs and outputs, gain controls, and volume knobs are also included.